kylegilber/queens/README.md

 <div align="center">
   <a href="https://www.linkedin.com/games/queens/" />
     <img alt="queens" height="200px" src="https://static.licdn.com/aero-v1/sc/h/6uvsjtqx2j32uh1a803qygh5y">
+    <br> Queens Solver
   </a>
 </div>

-## Project Description
+## About

+A solver for LinkedIn's Queens game.
+[Queens] is one of LinkedIn's four daily puzzle games.
+The game involves arranging queens on a 9-by-9 grid with the following conditions:

+- Exactly one queen must be placed in every row
+- Exactly one queen must be placed in every column
+- Exactly one queen must be placed in every colored region
+- A queen cannot be placed next to another queen

+The program prompts you to provide a screenshot of the initial Queens gameboard.
+Then, it loads the image and detects the lines on the board, allowing it to determine the position of each square in the grid.
+After extracting the square colors, the program uses backtracking to identify the correct queen placements, which are outputted in the terminal and on a new PNG image.

 ## Prerequisites

-Install required modules with pip:
+#### Install required modules with pip:

 > [tkinter]
+| Note: tkinter is included in The Python Standard Library

 ```sh
 pip install tk
 ```
->> Note: tkinter is included in The Python Standard Library

 > [pillow]